chogis/cordova-sms-plugin/readme.md

         //CONFIGURATION
         var options = {
             replaceLineBreaks: false, // true to replace \n by a new line, false by default
+            simSlot: 0, // Chose which sim card to send SMS from
             android: {
                 intent: 'INTENT'  // send SMS with the native android SMS messaging
                 //intent: '' // send SMS without opening any other app, require : android.permission.SEND_SMS and android.permission.READ_PHONE_STATE